 It is important to ensure that the period and frequency of the secondment matches the needs of the host organisation.

-The host organisations consulted for What Works unanimously preferred having full-time secondees, but realised that due to the resource constraints of pro bono providers, this was not always possible.
+The host organisations consulted for What Works, Chapter 22 Secondments unanimously preferred having full-time secondees, but recognised that due to the resource constraints of pro bono providers, this was not always possible.
+For part-time secondments, the particular days of the secondment should also be considered.
+For example, many lawyers who have been seconded have indicated a preference for the secondment days to be in blocks, rather than say a Monday-Wednesday-Friday for a three day secondment.

 It is also important to ensure that secondees are not a drain on the host organisation’s resources.
-This can happen, for example, where junior lawyers on sessional secondments lack the time to learn how to do tasks effectively.
+This can happen, for example, where junior lawyers attend a clinic sporadically and don’t have enough exposure to learn how to do tasks effectively.

 2.3.3 RECRUITMENT OF SECONDEES